 How to Make Sure Your Older Dog Is Getting the Proper Nutrition

-As Mark Nunez, DVM, president of the California Veterinary Medical Association, explained to WebMD, when a dog is considered “old” depends on their breed.
-“Little dogs live to about 15 to 20 years of age, while bigger dogs live to about 12 to 15 years," Nunez said.
-“Bigger dogs are considered older at around six years, and smaller dogs become older at around eight or nine.”
+As Mark Nunez, DVM, president of the California Veterinary Medical Association, explains to WebMD, when a dog is considered "old" depends on their breed.
+"Little dogs live to about 15 to 20 years of age, while bigger dogs live to about 12 to 15 years," Nunez says.
+"Bigger dogs are considered older at around six years, and smaller dogs become older at around eight or nine."

 Like the humans they love so much, a dog's nutritional requirements change as they age.
 Generally, once dogs reach 7 or 8 years of age, it’s important to start thinking about catering more specifically to their late-in-life nutritional needs.

 WATCH: You Can Adopt Puppies That Failed TSA Training

 “Senior diets should have increased protein-to-calorie ratio, providing a minimum of 25 percent of calories from protein.”
-According to Coile, increasing your dog’s protein intake can help maintain muscle mass.
-But, as PetSide points out, not too much protein.
-Keep in mind that as protein content rises, so does the phosphorus content in foods which could be a concern for senior pups with kidney problems.
+According to Coile, increasing your dog’s protein intake can help maintain muscle mass to keep your older dog strong and healthy.
+Keep in mind that as protein content rises, so does the phosphorus content in foods, which could be a concern for senior pups with kidney problems.
 Fiber is also an important component to get your dog pooping, well, regularly well into his twilight years.

 To make sure your old dog gets enough antioxidants (which are great for maintaining brain health and preventing cancer!) consider supplementing his food with fresh veggies like carrots and sweet potatoes.